Core Exercise Dos and Don’ts

 After doing breathing exercises (these can be done as soon as you feel ready) to reengage the diaphragm and increase pelvic floor strength, move on to exercises that require abdominal bracing.
 Laying on your back on the floor, contract your core as if you were going to get hit in the stomach.
 This isn’t the sensation of sucking in, but rather the entire circumference of your core, cinching inward towards your spine.

 Try not to rush this!
-Picture how much it’s been through and be patient with your body as you rebuild your foundation of strength.
+Picture how much your body been through and be patient with yourself as you rebuild your foundation of strength.
 Perform these bracing, breathing and isometric exercises throughout your day and you’ll start to feel the difference.
 Engaging your core muscles will help alleviate back pain, and you’ll be ready for heavier strength training sooner.
 Good luck!